sleepymalc/VSCode-LaTeX-Inkscape/README.md

 Notice that there is one more thing for you to modify in the source code in `main.py` in inkscape figure manager.
 Since Gilles Castel originally use `figures/` as his subfolder name to store figures, so you need to change every `figures/` in the source code into `Figures/` if you're modifying the source-code by your own rather than copy mine.

-### Overall Workflow to Create a New Figure in VSCode with Inkscape
+### Summary: Workflow to Create a New Figure in VSCode with Inkscape

 This is the whole set up I have, and let's wrap this up, since I know this may be quite overwhelming.

 1. Before you start your project, please go to `Visual` mode by entering `v` in `Normal` mode.
 And then press `ctrl+f`.
 This will set up the file watcher.
 2. When you want to create a new figure, go into a new line, type the name of your figure in `Insert` mode, then press `ctrl+f`.
 This will create a new figure with the name you typed, and open it in Inkscape for you.
 3. When you have done drawing your figure, as long as you press `cmd+s`, it will automatically save the figure in `pdf+latex` for you, then you can close Inkscape.
 4. When you want to edit one of your figure, you press `ctrl+f` in `Normal` mode, it will pop out a window for you to choose the figure you want to edit.
 And the rest is the same as 3.

-## Credits

-Again, thanks to Gilles Castel, this workflow really fit my style.
-Although it originally works in Linux+Vim only, but the idea is the most important thing.
-Without his wonder post, I can't even imagine this is possible.
-But now it is!
-Definitely go to his original post to show him some love.

 ## TODO